frabervo/Programming/Python/projects/to_do_list/readme.md

 - sys module

 This module provides access to some variables used or managed by the interpreter and to functions that interact strongly with the interpreter.
 It is always available.
-To write or read data from/to the standard streams use the underlying buffer object.
-For example, to write bytes to stdout, vreuse: sys.stdout.buffer.write(b'abc').